edsml-ger23/SEDD-Carbon-Accounting/README.md

 ## What Does This Project Do?

 This project combines several pieces of innovative research in the fields of Deep Learning and Dendrology, creating a **one-stop comprehensive pipeline** to take an RGB aerial imagery as an input and output individual tree-level carbon sequestration metrics.
-The current project is groundtruthed to assess accuracy, but theoretically this procedure could be applied on any RGB aerial imagery and, without any additional data, output tree-specific carbon estimations.
+The current project is groundtruthed to assess accuracy, but theoretically, this procedure could be applied to any RGB aerial imagery and, without any additional data, output tree-specific carbon estimations.

 It combines: